-As confirmed at San Diego Comic-Con in 2016, A&E’s Bates Motel is shutting its doors after Season 5.
+As confirmed at San Diego Comic-Con in 2016, A&E’s Bates Motel shut its doors after Season 5.
 The announcement wasn’t a shock, as executive producers Carlton Cuse and Kerry Ehrin had long made it known that they envisioned the series to be a five-season run.
-Luckily for fans, the last season proved to be quite memorable, with Rihanna appearing as a surprising guest star.
+Luckily for fans, the last season proved to be quite memorable, with Rihanna appearing as a surprise guest star.
 The fifth and final season debuted in February 2017 and consisted of 10 total episodes.

 Longmire has had a complicated history, getting axed at A&E in 2014 and then picked up by Netflix later that same year.
 Though the crime drama may have avoided cancellation once, the same can’t be said this time around.
-The series, starring Robert Taylor and Katee Sackhoff, is set to air a 10-episode sixth and final season in 2017, marking a conclusion to the show’s bumpy journey.
-Season 6 will hit Netflix sometime in 2017, although a specific premiere date is still undetermined.
+The series, starring Robert Taylor and Katee Sackhoff, aired a 10-episode sixth and final season in November 2017, marking a conclusion to the show’s bumpy journey.

 12. Switched at Birth

-The Showtime comedy, starring Matt LeBlanc as a charming but highly arrogant actor who’s trying for a comeback, will return for a fifth and final season.
-Though the show has never been a big ratings earner for the network, it’s been an awards favorite, with LeBlanc earning four Emmy nods for the series.
+The Showtime comedy, starring Matt LeBlanc as a charming but highly arrogant actor who’s trying for a comeback, returned for a fifth and final season.
+Though the show was never a big ratings-earner for the network, it was an awards favorite, with LeBlanc earning four Emmy nods for the series.

 14. Halt and Catch Fire

-AMC‘s Halt and Catch Fire is halting for good.
-The channel’s acclaimed drama will air its fourth and final season this year.
-The show’s final run, designed to “write the series focused on the dawn of the computer industry in the 1980s in Texas and California to conclusion,” will consist of 10 episodes.
+AMC’s Halt and Catch Fire halted for good after its fourth season.
+The channel’s acclaimed drama aired its final season in 2017.
+The show’s final run, designed to “write the series focused on the dawn of the computer industry in the 1980s in Texas and California to conclusion,” consisted of 10 episodes.